 Another week is upon us and since my fridge has been full of figs, I wanted to put them to good use before they expired.
 Last week I shared a Fig & Serrano Jam and this week, I’m sharing a fun way to use the jam, besides pairing it with stinky cheeses and breads.
-I decided to try it on a pizza.
+I decided to make a Caramelized Onion and Goat Cheese Pizza with Arugula and Fig Jam.

 What I didn’t take into consideration was that I was adding more sweetness (caramelized onions) to an already semi-sweet jam.
 In my previous post, I mentioned the importance of keeping the flavors of the jam balanced.
 And, if you’re pairing it with non-sweet things like cheese and bread, it works.